r9d7/destructuring-with-variable-declaration-assignment/README.md

 // Real-world scenario
 // - SolidStart code
 // - Using the `to` function from the previous code block
-// - With pseudo code to showcase the usecase
+// - With pseudo code to showcase the use case

 const signInAction = action(async (payload: SignInPayloadType) => {
   "use server"